pjaol/cdp-browser/README.md

 A lightweight Python client for Chrome DevTools Protocol (CDP) on ARM64 architecture.

+## Why?
+While developing tech, the standard it's working on my laptop issue hit.
+I was moving to a docker compose setup and my chrome integrations were failing and I discovered that chrome was no longer support on Linux ARM64 or aarch64.
+Selenium which was driving the interactions, was also built only for x86_64, so even if I got a chrome docker instance working like browserless or puppettier they would still run afowl with selenium.

+CDP (Chrome Developer Protocol) seemed like the way to go, it's basically the DevTools in chrome listening on a websocket but with additonal functionality for browser control.

+There are a few libraries out that implement CDP, however again I could not get them to work some required a local instance meaning if you got a working docker chrome, your application would also work in that docker instance
+Others were automated to transpile the CDP protocol and are simply not working.

+Hence regrettably we had to do our own.

 ## Features

 - Direct Chrome DevTools Protocol (CDP) communication